 The most common and lowest grade is regular cherry shrimps, which are clear-colored and have red spots.
-On the next step is the Sakura Cherry Shrimp.
+The next step is the Sakura Cherry Shrimp.
 They have more red colors but still maintain a few clear spots.

-If you are looking for the full-red look, then go for the Fire Red Shrimp.
+If you are looking for a full-red look, then go for the Fire Red Shrimp.
 Meanwhile, the most expensive of this species would be the Painted Fire Red Shrimp.
-They flaunt a beautiful, deep shade red with zero clear areas.
+They flaunt a beautiful, deep shade of red with zero clear areas.
 Even their legs are usually red!

 In terms of size, female Cherry Shrimp can measure up to 1.5 inches in length.
 They are also usually more colorful.
 Meanwhile, their male counterparts tend to be a little bit shorter and have a paler countenance.

 It is impossible to tell the males and females apart when they are juveniles.
 However, the female shrimps will develop a sort of saddle as they mature.
 This will be where the eggs are held before they are fertilized.

 While they are an overall agreeable species which do not require particular care, there is one thing you should know.
 These shrimps are also known to shed their exoskeleton but do not remove them from the tank.
 They will feed on it to replenish their mineral content.

 The Cherry Shrimp is very sensitive to copper!
 This element is present in a lot of fish foods, so make sure to double-check.
 Likewise, they do not do well with ammonia spikes.
 Please make sure that the water conditions are as stable as they can be.